 “Nevermind” Has Your Dose of Horror Game Therapy

-Through biofeedback technology, the game monitors how scared the player is becoming and amps up the difficulty as negative reinforcement.
-Though still in beta, the game recently posted its Kickstarter goal of $250,000 to fund the creation of a full-fledged game that not only provides entertainment as a narrative, but also acts as therapy for stress management, anxiety and psychological disorders.
+Though still in beta, Developer and Creative Director Erin Reynolds recently posted “Nevermind’s” Kickstarter goal of $250,000 to fund the creation of a full-fledged game.
+The finished product will provide entertainment as a narrative as well as therapy for stress, anxiety and psychological disorders.

-The Garmin heart-rate monitor straps around player’s chests and through the use of a USB hook up connects wirelessly to the computer.
-After monitoring the player’s heart rate, that information is sent to Nevermind, where the game tweaks the scare factor depending on how consistently the player’s heart is beating.
+The Garmin heart-rate monitor straps around the player’s chests and connects wirelessly to the computer through a USB hook.
+After monitoring the player’s heart rate, that information is sent to “Nevermind” so the game can tweak the scare factor depending on the consistency of the player’s heartbeat.

-If a player begins to become freaked out, the screen distorts and the environment starts to break down, making things even more difficult.
-Freak out too much, and its game over.
+If a player becomes scared, the screen distorts and the environment starts to break down, increasing the game’s difficulty.
+Freak out too much, and it’s game over.
 The only way to continue through the game is by remaining calm despite the stressful environments.

-In the game, players assume the role of an employee of the Neurostalgia Institute where they have to delve into the minds of patients and uncover the traumas causing their afflictions.
-Each surreal level uses different environments and triggers to exemplify particular psychological disorders or fears that the patient, and subsequently the player, may have.
-To ensure that all the psychological trauma and psychotherapeutic components were as authentic as possible, the team had a psychiatrist and formally trained psychology on-call.
+Players assume the role of an employee of the Neurostalgia Institute tasked with delving into the minds of patients to uncover the traumas causing their afflictions.
+Each surreal level exemplifies particular psychological disorders or fears the patient, and subsequently the player, may have.

 “We drew inspiration from everywhere, whatever we could get our hands on in terms of how can we visually present these abstract and really dark concepts that will provoke a physiological reaction in the player,” Reynolds said.

 Reynolds, a veteran fan of the horror genre, admitted that one of her personal influences was her favorite video game “Eternal Darkness,” along with fellow horror cult classic “Soul Reaver.”
-She also studied games such as “Flower” to learn how to construct immersive atmospheres.
+She also studied experimental games like “Flower” to learn how to construct immersive atmospheres.

-While the game has not been tested in a clinical setting yet, the team hopes to partner with academic researchers, clinics and medical professionals during development to test the effectiveness of the game and learn exactly how it impacts player.
-This way, they can design future levels to maximize therapeutic benefits, and, as Reynolds put it, “to make the final product as awesome as it can be possibly be.”
+The team hopes to partner with academics and medical professionals during development to learn exactly how “Nevermind” impacts player.
+With this input, they can design future levels to maximize therapeutic benefits, and, as Reynolds put it, “make the final product as awesome as it can be possibly be.”

-So far, the “Nevermind” team has had to rely on feedback from play testing on whether or not the game provides any therapeutic benefits, but responses have been mostly positive.
-Many players have reported that they feel as if they can resolve their reactions more quickly and have an easier time managing daily stress after playing “Nevermind” for an extended period.
+Until now, “Nevermind” team has relied heavily on feedback from playtesters concerning the game’s therapeutic benefits, but responses have been mostly positive.
+Many players reported they feel they can resolve their reactions more quickly and have an easier time managing daily stress after playing for an extended period.

-Eventually, the staff hopes to create levels for treating specific psychological disabilities and anxiety disorders and implement them into therapeutic programs.
-Plans for creating a more child-friendly version of the game to assist in child therapeutic settings are also in the works.
+Eventually the staff intends to create levels for treating specific psychological disabilities, and implement them into therapeutic programs.
+Plans for creating a more child-friendly version to assist in child therapeutic settings are also underway.

-“The world of psychological trauma provides such an exciting opportunity for rich, diverse narratives that I would love to be able to continue building levels for as long as they’ll let me,” Reynolds said.
+“The world of psychological trauma provides such an exciting opportunity for rich, diverse narratives that I would love to be able to continue building levels for as long as they’ll let me,” said Reynolds.

 By Alyse Stanley